-A subsidiary of the Company has a defined contribution plan (the Plan) whereby eligible employees may contribute up to 15% of their pay subject to certain limitations as defined by the Plan.
+The Company has a defined contribution plan (the Plan) whereby eligible employees may contribute up to 15% of their pay subject to certain limitations as defined by the Plan.
 Employees are eligible to participate in the Plan after 90 days and are eligible to receive matching contributions upon one year of employment with the Company.
 The Plan provides a 100% match of the first 3% and 50% of the next 2% of eligible employee contributions.
 All matching contributions vest immediately.
-The Company incurred \$1,123, \$1,064 and \$1,084 of expenses associated with the Plan for the years ended December 31, 2010, 2009 and 2008, respectively.
+The Company incurred \$1,477, \$1,123 and \$1,064 of expenses associated with the Plan for the years ended December 31, 2011, 2010 and 2009, respectively.